sharontherese/latin-mass-funeral/config/_default/content/The Wedding Mass/Wedding Mass.md

 \[2\] Catholic Church. _The Roman Missal for the Use of the Laity: Containing the Masses Appointed to Be Said throughout the Year_.
 London : P. Keating, Brown, 1806. _Internet Archive_, [http://archive.org/details/a550137400unknuoft](http://archive.org/details/a550137400unknuoft "http://archive.org/details/a550137400unknuoft").

 \[3\] Latin Liturgy Association.
-“Texts for the Latin Mass (Both Forms).” _Latin Liturgy Association_, [http://www.latinliturgy.com/lmtexts.html](http://www.latinliturgy.com/lmtexts.html "http://www.latinliturgy.com/lmtexts.html").
+“How to Celebrate the Traditional Latin Mass.” _Latin Liturgy Association_, [http://www.latinliturgy.com/howtotlm.html](http://www.latinliturgy.com/howtotlm.html "http://www.latinliturgy.com/howtotlm.html").
 Accessed 4 June 2019.